wsong1985/UFOs/README.md

 - **Disadvantage of the webpage:**

-    Searching only succeeds with correct format of the datetime; otherwise, a false result would   be returned.
+    Searching will only succeed with the correct format of the DateTime; otherwise, a false result will be returned.

   <table>
   <tr>